 That’s because the letter c comes before e.
 English cognates like façade are also an example of a cedilla.
 You’ll find it in Portuguese and other languages too.

-La cédille’s only role is to produce the soft s before the vowels e and i.
-You can also use it before the consonant y.
+La cédille’s role is to produce the soft s before the vowels e, i, u, o, and a.
+It can also be used before the consonant y.
 It also makes the hard k sound in front of u, o, and a.